Stan Rosenberg: Early career

 While attending UMass Amherst, he founded and became the first director of the Arts Extension Service and then transitioned to becoming director of the Community Development and Human Service Programs in the Division of Continuing Education.
 Rosenberg was a member of the University of Massachusetts Minuteman Marching Band where he played the tuba, and was a Brother of Kappa Kappa Psi.
-Subsequently, Rosenberg worked as an aide to then-state Senator John Oliver from 1980 to 1983.
+Subsequently, Rosenberg worked as an aide to then-state Senator John Olver from 1980 to 1983.
 He also served as an Executive Director of the Massachusetts Democratic Party from 1983 to 1985, and as the district director for Congressman Chester G. Atkins from 1985 to 1986.

 Legislative career

 While in the Senate, Rosenberg served as Chair of the Election Laws Committee (1991–1993), Chair of the Banking Committee (1993–1996), Chair of Senate Ways and Means Committee (1996–1999), and Assistant Majority Leader (1999–2002).
 He was the Senate's first President Pro Tempore from 2003–2013, and was appointed Senate Majority Leader by Senate President Therese Murray on January 31, 2013, becoming the highest ranking LGBT elected official in the Commonwealth.

 On January 7, 2015 he was unanimously elected President of the Massachusetts Senate of the 189th General Court.

 During the 187th General Court, he served as the Senate Chair of the Special Joint Committee on Redistricting following the 2000 and 2010 US Census.
 Rosenberg was also a key architect in the battle for same-sex marriage in Massachusetts.

 Rosenberg is also a founder and co-chair of the Massachusetts Legislature's Foster Kid Caucus, the first of its kind in the nation.
 The caucus seeks to improve the conditions and address issues related to foster and adopted children.

 Rosenberg has also been heavily involved in Pskov, Russia where he, and other members of the Legislature and professional community have been traveling for over 15 years in an effort to foster goodwill and encourage economic, social, and political progress.
 He is also an active member of both the Council of State Governments and Americans for the Arts.